Rights group fears genocide in Kashmir

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Indian Held Kashmir has been under curfew and lockdown since August 5 after the Indian government abolished Article 370, which granted special status to the valley.
-The curfew and lockdown has led to protests in the valley with thousands of Kashmiris, including Hurriyat leaders, placed under house arrest or detained.
+Indian Held Kashmir has been under curfew and lockdown since August 5 after the Indian government abolished Article 370, which granted special status to the valley.
+The curfew and lockdown has led to protests in the valley with thousands of Kashmiris including Hurriyat leaders placed under house arrest or detained.

 1. Prior genocidal massacres and continuing impunity for such killings.